tgarc19/CyberRat/README.md

     PS: I recommend creating a vm until we implement packages so you do not lose scope of the dependencies

 ### Step 2:
-    Run If you have any questions look in the manual.
+    Run, If you have any questions look in the manual.

 ## Suggested Features:

 WIS packaging and single file packaging for easy install

+batch file encryption

+Password sorting

 ### Help (?):
 -provides link to manual